Paulina004/CodePath-Cybersecurity-Work/README.md

 Dionaea is a type of honeypot, specifically a low-interaction honeypot.
 The purpose of low-interaction honeypots is to collect basic information about the attacker of a system.
 Low-interaction honeypots are typically easy to setup and are most commonly used.
 Dionaea specifically is meant to capture information about malware that is exploiting things over a network.

-Below is a gif that shows proof that I set up the honeypot VM.
+Above is a gif that shows proof that I set up the honeypot VM.
 The gif also shows the honeypot under Sensors >> View sensors in MHN Admin application.

 ---